Business Administration

 Accelerated Bachelor's to Master's Program (ABM)

-Exceptional students currently enrolled in an undergraduate degree program at UAB are encouraged to apply to our Accelerated Bachelor’s/Master’s program (ABM).
+Exceptional students currently enrolled in an undergraduate degree program at UAB may apply to our Accelerated Bachelor/Master program (ABM).
 This program is open to all students who meet the criteria for admission, regardless of their major.

-To accelerate progress through a master’s degree in the Masters of Business Administration, a limited number of graduate courses (up to 12 credit hours) may be counted towards both the completion of the undergraduate degree and the MBA graduate degree.
+To accelerate progress through a master’s degree in the Masters of Business Administration, a limited number of graduate courses (up to 12 credit hours) may be counted towards both the completion of the undergraduate degree and the MBA degree.
 While concurrent completion of both degrees is possible, it is often not the case.
-Students who satisfy requirements for the undergraduate degree before completion of 12 hours of MBA coursework must file for undergraduate graduation and then proceed in the MBA program as a degree-seeking graduate students paying graduate tuition.
+Students who satisfy requirements for the undergraduate degree must file for undergraduate graduation regardless of the number of MBA courses they have completed.
+Once a student graduates with their bachelor’s degree, they are charged at the graduate tuition rate.

 For non-business majors, these 12 hours of MBA coursework may count as elective credit towards completion of the undergraduate degree.
 For business majors, approved MBA classes and their corresponding undergraduate courses approved for sharing credit are listed at the end of this section.